Health Coverage Grievances and Appeals

 Under Michigan laws, each health carrier must establish an internal formal grievance process.
-This process provides the member or their authorized representative an avenue to seek resolution when there has been an adverse determination.
-An adverse determination is an admission, availability of care, continued stay, or other health care service that has been reviewed and has been denied, reduced, or terminated.
-Failure to respond in a timely manner to a request for a determination constitutes an adverse determination.
-The health carrier is required to make sure all steps in the internal grievance process are completed within 35 calendar days after the written request has been submitted.
-This does not include the time the patient takes to decide to go from one step in the process to the next step in the process.
-The health carrier can request an additional 10 business days to obtain necessary medical information.
-However, this additional time can only be granted if the person who filed the grievance agrees to such a delay.
+This process gives you or your authorized representative an avenue to seek resolution when you have received an adverse determination.
+An adverse determination means that an admission, availability of care, continued stay, or other health care service has been reviewed and has been denied, reduced, or terminated.
+Failure to respond in a timely manner to a request for a determination also constitutes an adverse determination.

 BEGINNING THE INTERNAL GRIEVANCE PROCESS:

 The first step in the internal grievance process is to provide your health carrier with a written grievance, which consists of your written statements regarding the facts of the issue and your position.
 Your health carrier is required to provide you with the address to submit the written grievance and any special forms, as well as information on how to begin the internal grievance process.
 After you submit the written grievance to your health carrier, your health carrier is required to notify you of its determination in writing and to advise you of your right to the next step(s) in the grievance process if you disagree with the determination, and your right to request an external review.

 FURTHER STEPS IN THE INTERNAL GRIEVANCE PROCESS: